bennoloeffler/gpt-vunds/README.md

 - streaming answers word by word

 the most interesting part is not to run the code
-but to have a look to `tutorial.clj` and get and
+but to have a look to `src/gpt-vunds/tutorial.clj` and get and
 understanding of how it works.
 Start a repl and have fun.